How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 If the place of supply of freight transport or related services is the UK then the supply is standard rated, except for:

-- the supply of transport or related services connected with an import to or export from the EU (see section 5)
+- the supply of transportation or related services connected with an import into or an export from the UK

-- when the supply is of handling or storage of ship or aircraft cargo (in certain circumstances) (see section 8)
+- when the supply is of handling or storage of ship, railway or aircraft cargo (in certain circumstances) (see section 7)

 - when the supply is zero-rated